How businesses can donate surplus food

 If you are a food businesses, event organiser or organisation anticipating a surplus of food that can be safely donated to a food project, there are a number of actions you can take.

-You could also think about donating to a Community Fridge which is housed at Phoenix Community Centre.
+You could also think about donating to a Community Fridge.

 For more information on legal and food safety advice, please visit WRAP’s guidance on surplus food donation for the Hospitality Sector.

 What about food waste that is no longer edible?

 If you have food waste which is no longer edible, consider donating it to generate renewable energy with BHESCo when their new plant opens.